-The English program teaches students to become better readers, writers, listeners, speakers, and thinkers.
-Students are helped to see the merit of inquiry and reflection.
-A strong foundation in writing conventions such as grammar, vocabulary, mechanics, and style is also an integral part of students’ mastery of the English language.
-WPS students improve their writing through proofreading, editing, and revision.
+The WPS English program teaches students to become better readers, writers, listeners, speakers, and thinkers.
+Students are encouraged to value inquiry and reflection.
+A strong foundation in writing includes a skills base of composition, style, grammar, vocabulary, mechanics, proofreading, editing, and revision which are integral parts of students’ mastery of the English language.

-English teachers at WPS are passionate about literature and their passion fuels classroom discussions.
+English teachers at WPS are passionate about literature and their passion fuels dynamic classroom discussions.
 Students engage in both oral and written communication, enabling them to develop and refine their command of the English language.
-Students read novels, poetry, and drama from a diverse range of authors, cultures, and time periods reflecting and focusing on aspects of their own identities as well as the world around them.
+Students read novels, short stories, poetry, and drama from a diverse range of authors, cultures, and time periods reflecting and focusing on aspects of their own identities as well as on those in the world around them.

-Grade 9 English is a course designed to build upon the Middle School curriculum and to develop the more challenging reading, writing, and critical thinking skills demanded of the International Baccalaureate program.
-Students will read and analyze Hermann Hesse’s Siddhartha, George Orwell’s 1984, J.D.
+Students will also read and analyze Hermann Hesse’s Siddhartha, George Orwell’s 1984, J.D.
 Salinger’s The Catcher in The Rye, Marjane Satrapi’s Persepolis, William Shakespeare’s Romeo and Juliet, and selected poetry and short stories.
-Despite the differences in style, voice, and genre, these units share common themes centered on free will, fate, and the evolution of one’s own identity.
-Class discussions compel students to ponder how cultural, religious, and political contexts affect the development of the individual and of society.
-Written assessments include formal essays, personal reflections, and persuasive speeches.
+Despite the differences in style, voice, and genre, these literary pieces share common themes centered on free will, fate, and the evolution of one’s own identity.
+Class discussions will compel students to ponder how cultural, religious, and political contexts affect the development of the individual and of society.
+Written assessments include formal essays, personal reflections, and persuasive speeches as well as other text types including blogs, ads, texts, brochures, and pamphlets.
 The writing curriculum is enhanced through regular lessons and assessments on grammar, mechanics, and vocabulary.